EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="Refresh Ticket- Thread" src="https://github.com/user-attachments/assets/95ff98d1-f500-4b87-84a1-bb19641f3c00" />

-- If you refresh the ticket, youll notice that any changes we make to the ticket can be seen below in the ticket thread.
+- If you refresh the ticket, you'll notice that any changes we make to the ticket can be seen below in the ticket thread.
 This is beneficial for agents to see and observe ticket updates in real time and have an understanding on what part of the lifecycle this ticket is on and who is handling it/ working through it.

 <img width="700" height="700" alt="Assign to a Team" src="https://github.com/user-attachments/assets/a54b3da6-bace-4b04-8acb-a284eede6a2e" />